 Three Steps to Better Breast Health

-Breast self-exams are easy, fast, and could possibly save your life.
-When you are familiar with what is normal for your breast, you can distinguish changes as soon as they appear.
+Breast self-exams are easy, fast and could possibly save your life.
+When you're familiar with what is normal for your breast, you can distinguish changes as soon as they appear.
 It's vital to do the exam correctly.
 To learn how to do a self exam, visit www.breastcancer.org and, in the search window, enter "Five Steps of a Breast Self-Exam" or click here.

 The American Cancer Society recommends a clinical breast exam every three years for women in their 20s and 30s and annually for women age 40 and older.
 A clinical breast exam is done by your doctor, and it's a good time to discuss breast cancer risks.

-Mammograms may not detect all cancers, and that is why self-breast exams are also important.
-The American Cancer Society recommends annual mammograms for healthy women age 40 and older.
+Mammograms may not detect all cancers, that's why self-breast exams are also important.
+The American College of Radiology and the Society of Breast Imaging recommend that women, age 40 and older, should have screening mammograms every year for as long as they are in good health.
 Women at high risk for breast cancer may need earlier mammograms or additional tests.
 Talk with your doctor to see if these recommendations are right for you.